 A typical interview day involves participation in the following activities, which are coordinated by the Office of Admissions: an interview with at least one interviewer, lunch with current Midwestern University students, a campus tour, and an opportunity to meet with an admissions counselor and a representative from the financial aid office.

 During interview sessions, the interviewer questions applicants about their academic, personal, and professional aspirations and preparedness for admission to the Program.
 The interviewer rates prospective students on a standardized evaluation form.
 These evaluations are included in the applicant files provided to the Physical Therapy Admissions Committee.
 The Physical Therapy Admissions Committee meets periodically to review the files of applicants who have been interviewed.
-The committee reviews the full application files for interviewed applicants and then formulates and submits recommendations to the Dean for final approval.
-The Dean, via the Office of Admissions, notifies applicants in writing of admissions decisions.
+The Admissions Committee, which includes the Program Director, makes decisions for action with oversight from the Dean of the College of Health Sciences.
+The Dean, via the Office of Admissions, notifies each applicant in writing of the admission action/decision.

 The Dean of the College of Health Sciences may recommend for an interview, applicants who meet the Program’s minimum requirements for which they are applying (e.g. children of alumni, faculty, or staff).
 These applicants are not guaranteed admission into a Program and will have their application reviewed similarly to other applicants being considered for acceptance.
 All admissions decisions are made by the program Admissions Committee.